 - Steam broccoli, add some butter to it and sprinkle some cheese on top for an extra tasty treat!

 - Lemon Broccoli Pasta Dish.

 - Add into a pasta salad (give it a quick dunk in boiling water to blanch it first).

-- Add some into a stir fry.
+- Add broccoli into a stir fry.

 - Make some cream of broccoli soup.

-Of course, any extra broccoli from the garden can be blanched and stored in the freezer for future use.
 This is such a frugal (when you grow your own), fresh and fun food to prepare for your family.
 Do you have any good recipes you recommend for these green flowers of the garden?

 Art of Home-Making Mondays, Modest Mom Monday's, Monday's Musings, Make Your Home Sing Monday, Good Morning Mondays, The Scoop, Titus 2sdays, Titus 2 Tuesdays, Roses of Inspiration, Tuesdays with a Twist, Raising Homemakers, Wise Woman Link Up, Homestead Blog Hop, Wow Us Wednesdays, Coffee and Conversation, Homemaking Thursdays, Home Sweet Home, Our Simple Homestead, From the Farm Blog Hop, Front Porch Friday Blog Hop, Awesome Life Friday Link Up, Five Star Frou Frou Friday, Simply Natural Saturdays and Clever Chicks Blog Hop.
 Thank you lovely ladies for hosting these.
 What to Make and Do with Broccoli?